 Dr. Wakefield has extensive academic experience, including serving as associate dean for rural health at the School of Medicine and Health Sciences University of North Dakota, director of the Center for Health Policy, Research and Ethics at George Mason University in Fairfax, VA, and as a faculty member and area chair in the College of Nursing, University of North Dakota.
 Additionally, she worked on site as a consultant to the World Health Organization’s Global Programme on AIDS in Geneva, Switzerland.

 Dr. Wakefield is a member of the National Academy of Medicine (formerly the Institute of Medicine) and a fellow in the American Academy of Nursing.
+In 2019, Dr. Wakefield was one of five nurse leaders designated as a Living Legend, the American Academy of Nursing’s highest honor, recognizing her influence in leadership, innovation, and science and her lasting impact in advancing the public’s health.
 She has served on a number of public and not for profit boards and committees bringing expertise in nursing, health care quality and access to care and health workforce.
 Dr. Wakefield served on the IOM committee that produced the landmark reports To Err is Human and Crossing the Quality Chasm.
 She also co-chaired the IOM committee that produced the report Health Professions Education a Bridge to Quality and chaired the committee that produced the report Quality through Collaboration: Health Care in Rural America.

 Her service also includes membership on the Medicare Payment Advisory Commission, Chair of the National Advisory Council for the Agency for Healthcare Research and Quality, member of President Clinton’s Advisory Commission on Consumer Protection and Quality in the Health Care Industry, member of the National Advisory Committee to HRSA’s Office of Rural Health Policy and member of the Commonwealth Fund’s Commission to Create a High Performing Health System.